National 5 Maths

 Unitary

-The word unitary refers to the number one.
+Unitary refers to the number \(1\small.\)

-A unitary quadratic has \(1\) as the coefficient of \(x^2\).
+So a unitary quadratic (also called a monic quadratic) has \(1\) as the coefficient of \(x^2\).

 Examples: